 If we go back to the bridge analogy, the "1.00" really means "one lane's worth of traffic".
 On a one-lane bridge, that means it's filled up.
-On a two-late bridge, a load of 1.00 means its at 50% capacity -- only one lane is full, so there's another whole lane that can be filled.
+On a two-lane bridge, a load of 1.00 means it's at 50% capacity -- only one lane is full, so there's another whole lane that can be filled.

 While we're on the topic, let's talk about multicore vs. multiprocessor.
 For performance purposes, is a machine with a single dual-core processor basically equivalent to a machine with two processors with one core each?
 Yes.
 Roughly.
 There are lots of subtleties here concerning amount of cache, frequency of process hand-offs between processors, etc. Despite those finer points, for the purposes of sizing up the CPU load value, the total number of cores is what matters, regardless of how many physical processors those cores are spread across.

-Which leads us to a two new Rules of Thumb:
+Which leads us to two new Rules of Thumb:

 The "number of cores = max load" Rule of Thumb: on a multicore system, your load should not exceed the number of cores available.